vikas0633/python/README.md

 109_AddPhaseGFF3.py - script to add Phase <br />
 110_getGene.py - script take a list of genes and extracts the genemodels from the GFF3 file <br />
 111_blastoutput_parser.py - script to parse blast output and return a table <br />
+112_iprscanout_parser.py - script to parse blast output and return a table <br />